-Regulations require a special coral reef ecosystem fishing permit for anyone fishing for coral reef management unit species (CREMUS) in a low-use marine protected area (MPA), fishing for species on the list of Potentially Harvested Coral Reef Taxa, or using fishing gear not specifically allowed in the regulations.
-The National Marine Fisheries Service (NMFS) will make an exception to this permit requirement for any person issued a permit to fish under any fishery ecosystem plan (FEP) who incidentally catches a CREMUS while fishing for bottomfish management unit species (BMUS), crustacean management unit species (CMUS), western Pacific pelagic management unit species (PMUS), precious coral (PCMUS), or seamount groundfish.
-Regulations require a transshipment permit for any receiving vessel used to land or transship potentially harvested coral reef taxa, or any CREMUS caught in a low-use MPA.
+Regulations require the special coral reef ecosystem fishing permit for anyone fishing for coral reef ecosystem component species (ECS) in a low-use marine protected area (MPA), fishing for species on the list of Potentially Harvested Coral Reef Taxa, or using fishing gear not specifically allowed in the regulations.
+The National Marine Fisheries Service (NMFS) will make an exception to this permit requirement for any person issued a permit to fish under any fishery ecosystem plan (FEP) who incidentally catches Hawaii coral reef ECS while fishing for bottomfish management unit species (MUS), crustacean MUS or ECS, western Pacific pelagic MUS, precious coral, or seamount groundfish.
+Regulations require a transshipment permit for any receiving vessel used to land or transship potentially harvested coral reef taxa, or any coral reef ECS caught in a low-use MPA.